 The University is exposed to credit risk on investments arising from the potential failure of a counterparty, debtor or issuer to honour its contractual obligations.
 To manage this risk, the University only invests in investment grade issuers as guided by the University's Investment policy.
 The credit risk from accounts receivable is relatively low as the majority of balances are due from government agencies and corporate sponsors.
 Credit risk from tuition is managed through restricted enrolment activities for students with delinquent balances and maintaining standard collection procedures.
-Given the nature of the University's accounts receivable balances, current economic outlook, and the current impact of COVID-19, management has assessed the impact to credit risk as low.
+Given the nature of the University's accounts receivable balances, and current economic outlook, management has assessed the impact to credit risk as low.